amaj98/CISC275-Fall2018-first-git/README.md

 3. Can you spot the comparator constructor call?
 Where is the class definition for the comparator?
-  The constructor is called when sorting the collection, and the class definition for the comparator is right there where it is being called.
+  The constructor is called when sorting the collection(line 16), and because the comparator is an anonymous class, it is being defined right where it is being called.